The best (and worst) stock markets of 2016

 The International Monetary Fund predicts economic growth of 5.3% next year, even faster than 2016.

 London's benchmark FTSE 100 index defied expectations and hit an all time high this year after Britain voted to leave the European Union.
+It's up 14.4% since the start of 2016.

 The vote for Brexit caused the currency to drop to a 31-year low against the U.S. dollar, which provided a "stimulus boost" for the stock market, said Aslam from Think Markets.